 DANIELA CASCELLA lives in London.
 She is the author of F.M.R.L.
 Footnotes, Mirages, Refrains and Leftovers of Writing Sound (Zer0 Books, 2015) and En Abîme: Listening, Reading, Writing.
 An Archival Fiction (Zer0 Books, 2012).
 She edits Untranslated at Minor Literature[s].

 THOR GARCIA was born in Long Beach, California, and has lived in Prague since the mid-1990s.
-His other books include the collection of short stories Tund (Prague: Litteraria Pragensia Books, 2011).
-His novel News Clown was a finalist in the Amazon.com Breakthrough Novel Award.
+His books include the collection of short stories Tund (Prague: Litteraria Pragensia Books, 2011) and Only Fools Die of Heartbreak (Equus, 2013).
+His novel News Clown (Equus, 2012) was a finalist in the Amazon.com Breakthrough Novel Award.

 STUART KENDALL‘s books include Georges Bataille (Reaktion Books, 2007), The Ends of Art and Design (Infrathin, 2011), and eight book-length translations, including books by Bataille, Maurice Blanchot, Paul Éluard, Jean Baudrillard, Guy Debord, and René Char.
 In 2012, Contra Mundum published his Gilgamesh.

-RICHARD MAKIN is the author of Dwelling (2011; Reality Street) & Work (2009; Great Works).
+RICHARD MAKIN is the author of Dwelling (2011; Reality Street) & Work in Process (2006; Great Works).
 Mourning (2015) represents the third part of this trilogy.
 He lives in St Leonards on the south coast of England.

 DAMIEN OBER is a writer and filmmaker.
 His fiction has appeared in VLAK, Confrontation, The Washington Post.
 He is the creator of the cross-platform films, Shadow 08 and In the Renaissance.